data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/gphotos.md

       Leave blank normally.

-   --gphotos-token
-      OAuth Access Token as a JSON blob.

-   --gphotos-auth-url
-      Auth server URL.

-      Leave blank to use the provider defaults.

    --gphotos-token-url
       Token server url.

       Leave blank to use the provider defaults.

-   --gphotos-read-only
-      Set to make the Google Photos backend read only.

-      If you choose read only then rclone will only request read only access to your photos, otherwise rclone will request full access.

-   --gphotos-start-year
-      Year limits the photos to be downloaded to those which are uploaded after the given year.

-   --gphotos-encoding
-      The encoding for the backend.

-      See the [encoding section in the overview](/overview/#encoding) for more info.

-   --gphotos-client-secret
-      OAuth Client Secret.

-      Leave blank normally.

    --gphotos-read-size
       Set to read the size of media items.